If you feel that you have been treated unfairly at work because you're a carer, read our advice on what to do.

 - Go to an employment tribunal if all else fails.

 If you’re unsure about your rights at work or what action to take, ACAS or your trade union representative can give you advice on what to do.
-It can also be helpful to seek support from other carers who have been in the same situation, for example on online forums such as Carers UK or Carers Trust.
+It can also be helpful to seek support from other carers who have been in the same situation, for example on online forums such as Carers UK.
 In our list of Useful organisations and websites, you can find information on how to go to an employment tribunal.

-- Challenging local authority and NHS assessments: Read this guide if you or your relative are unhappy with a decision relating to their care needs.
+- Challenging local authority and NHS assessments: Read this guide if you or the person you look after are unhappy with a decision relating to their care needs.

 - Benefits for carers: Find out if you're getting all financial assistance you’re entitled too.